tu-delft-library/il-master-thesis-guide/book/5a-citing.md

 ### Formatting image references
 All reproduced images, photographs, tables and figures in your paper must be cited three times: in the text, in the caption beneath the image (including a copyright statement) and in the reference list.
 A copyright statement is not necessary if you have bought a stock photo or if the image is your own work.
 In that case use the words “own work” in the caption or add a note in your text stating that photos or drawings without reference are your own.

+For more information on how to write a copyright statement, look at this information from the <a href=https://www.tudelft.nl/library/support/copyright/student-copyright-answers#c1118740 target=_blank>Copyright Information Point</a>

 ### Reference list
 A reference list or literature list is a list of all publications (including figures, graphs, tables, datasets etc.) an author refers to (either quotes or paraphrases) in a document to: